MelonDev/RadioChip/README.md

 ```
 controller.addStringListToChips(getData());
 ```
 3. After your config style successful, You should calling build()
 ```
 controller.build();
 ```
+Now!
+RadioChip is show on your layout! 😎😎😎
 ## Controller
 ### Listener
 Calling onChanged from controller, Listener will return RadioChip and Position of RadioChip that you checked